 - October 2005 – September 2014

-Technical assistance consultant to the CMS National Direct Service Workforce Resource Center with the Lewin Group.
+Subject expert and technical assistance consultant to the CMS National Direct Service Workforce Resource Center with the Lewin Group.
 A primary goal of the Center was to provide information, resources and direct assistance to state and local governments, not-for-profit organizations, employers and CMS grantees seeking to improve the recruitment, training and retention of direct support professionals.

 Technical Assistance to the Money Follows the Person Demonstration Project, Centers for Medicaid and Medicare Services, Baltimore, MD